jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/security.md

      that the user chooses,
      or controlled by the organization the user works for.

-1. An attacker may tamper with an authentication token (session token or API token).
+1. An attacker may claim to be who they are not.

    Mitigation:

-   - Authentication tokens use signed JWT (JSON Web Tokens), and the signature is validated by the server before trusting its contents.
+   - Unless a cross-site-request-forgery, side-channel attack, or a similar vulnerability exists, an attacker would not be able to impersonate other users.

+     This is guaranteed
+     because all users are given an authentication token after they authenticate successfully in the application, which contains (in encrypted form) the user's identity.

 1. An Attacker may use an expired authentication token to gather information about the user.